-Hold the Wi-Fi button for at least 3 seconds to switch the openSPOT3 between Wi-Fi access point (AP) mode and normal mode.
+Hold the Wi-Fi button for at least 3 seconds to toggle the openSPOT4's Wi-Fi access point (AP) mode.

-If the openSPOT3 is turned on, then the Wi-Fi LED will blink white while the Wi-Fi button is held.
+If the openSPOT4 is turned on, then the Wi-Fi LED will blink white while the Wi-Fi button is held.
 The blink interval indicates how much time is left until the Wi-Fi button press is confirmed.
-Confirmation is indicated by two short white status LED blinks and an audible beep (if the beeper is enabled).
+Confirmation is indicated by two short white Status LED blinks and an audible beep (if the beeper is enabled).

-- In AP mode, the openSPOT3 broadcasts its own Wi-Fi network called openSPOT3 AP.
-The status LED is flashing white in access point (AP) mode and steady white if a Wi-Fi client is connected.
-You can use this mode to set the openSPOT3's Wi-Fi networks.
-See the First steps section for more information. - In normal mode, the openSPOT3 is trying to connect to one of the Wi-Fi networks which have been set on the Network page, Wireless settings section (or using the Initialization setup in AP mode).
+In AP mode, the openSPOT4 broadcasts its own Wi-Fi network called openSPOT4 AP.
+The Status LED is flashing white in access point (AP) mode and steady white if a Wi-Fi client is connected.
+You can use this mode to set the openSPOT4's Wi-Fi networks.
+See the First steps section for more information.

-If there's no Wi-Fi network set on the Network page (Wireless settings section) then the openSPOT3 automatically switches to AP mode.
+If there's no Wi-Fi network set on the Network page (Wireless settings section) then the openSPOT4 automatically switches to AP mode.